SJanna/purffectgames_api/Readme.md

 ## Additional Information

-For any inquiries or support, please contact me[sjannadiaz@gmail.com](mailto:sjannadiaz@gmail.com).
+For any inquiries or support, please contact me [sjannadiaz@gmail.com](mailto:sjannadiaz@gmail.com).
 We're here to ensure a purrfect API experience for you and your applications!